-The study finds that there is a 40 percent lower danger of CHD when a vegetarian diet (meaning not food but a certain intake of animal products such as milk and eggs) is associated.
-The study also showed that hypertension is a 34% decreased risk, which is a heart disease risk factor.
+The study finds a 40 percent lower danger of CHD when a vegetarian diet (meaning not food but a specific intake of animal products such as milk and eggs) is associated.
+The study also showed that hypertension is a 34% decreased risk, a heart disease risk factor.

 Because heart disease is Americans’ number one killer, I believe a plant-based diet is an enormously low risk of cardiovascular disease.

-Vegetarians were 74% less likely than people who consumed meat at least once weekly, in a survey of 8,401 adults, to develop diabetes over a period of 17 years.
-Plant-based dieting also is a useful way of treating existing diabetes since it has high levels of fiber and plant compounds, which have antioxidant activity to help balance blood sugar.
+Vegetarians were 74% less likely than people who consumed meat at least once weekly, in a survey of 8,401 adults, to develop diabetes over 17 years.
+Plant-based dieting is also a valuable way of treating existing diabetes.
+It has high fiber and plant compounds, which have antioxidant activity to help balance blood sugar.

-Inflammation was attributed to a number of health issues, including cardiovascular disease, cancer and systemic inflammatory disease.
+Inflammation was attributed to several health issues, including cardiovascular disease, cancer and systemic inflammatory disease.
 Research has shown that fruit, vegetables and whole weeat-rich diets tend to suppress inflammation by enhancing the immune system.

-Furthermore, plant foods are filled with carotenoids and flavonoids—plant chemicals that help prevent the development of free radicals that can destroy DNA and cause an inflammatory effect.
+Furthermore, plant foods are filled with carotenoids and flavonoids—plant chemicals that help prevent free radicals that can destroy DNA and cause an inflammatory effect.

 A legitimate excuse to go for tonight’s meat-free meal?
 A 2012 meta-analysis in the Nutrition and Metabolism Annals showed that in contrast to non-vegetarians, vegetarians were at an 18% reduced risk of cancer.
 Researchers establish the immune enhancement properties of the diet.

-This is not exactly the fountains of youth but, according to a 2018 report conducted by women in the American Jours of Epidemiology, a diet high in fruit, vegetables, and whole grain—and low in fat, salt, and meats will encourage good cellular old age.
+According to a 2018 report conducted by women in the American Jours of Epidemiology, this is not precisely the fountains of youth, a diet high in fruit, vegetables, and whole grain—and low in fat, salt, and meats will encourage good cellular old age.
 This is necessary to prevent chronic diseases which are more prevalent as we age.

-A research published in the journal Nutrition Reviews shows that elevated cholesterol raises the risk of heart attacks and strokes, but a herbal diet is linked to less total cholesterol and LDL cholesterol (Bad).
+A research published in the journal Nutrition Reviews shows that elevated cholesterol raises the risk of heart attacks and strokes.
+Still, a herbal diet is linked to less total cholesterol and LDL cholesterol (Bad).

-The research has observed that HDL (good) cholesterol is also reduced in a plant-based diet, but much smaller in the LDL ratio than 12.2 mg/dL and therefore decreases the LDL/HDL ratio.
+The research has observed that HDL (good) cholesterol is also reduced in a plant-based diet, but much smaller in the LDL ratio than 12.2 mg/dL, decreasing the LDL/HDL ratio.
 The marker of cardiac failure is a high ratio.